ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 unlinkability:
   The property of issuance and presentation algorithms and of application usage, where one presentation can only be correlated with other presentations based on holder-disclosed information.

+This series of documents uses the term "application" to refer to specifications which profile usage of JWP, while the term "implementation" refers to code used to implement JWP logic targetting one or more application.

 ## Abbreviations

 * ZKP: Zero-Knowledge Proof